frobertpixto/hand-drawn-shapes-dataset/README.md

 ## Processing
 ### Classification
+Hand Drawn Images of shapes are classified to determine the type of each shape.
 More details [here](processing/classify/README.md).
 ### Regression
 Regression is done to determine the exact size and angle of each shape.